samuelcolvin/em2-moved/SPEC.md

 * expiration
 * subject
 * last event
-* reference slugified nitial subject used for hash
+* reference slugified initial subject used for hash

 also: cryptographic signature, status?